-The Center for Civic Engagement works with the Tom McCall Center for Policy Innovation and student groups to encourage students' participation in electoral politics and policymaking.
+The McCall Center for Civic Engagement encourages students' participation in electoral politics and policymaking.
 We encourage voter registration and participation in electoral processes.
-The CCE provides nonpartisan voter registration information and helps students to learn about the voting process, regardless of how they cast their vote.
+The MCCE provides nonpartisan voter registration information and helps students to learn about the voting process, regardless of how they cast their vote.

 As a college student, you may choose whether to vote in Oregon or as an absentee resident of your home state, whichever you now consider home.